 Plugging in to Fuel

-All vehicles come with an adapter to plug the car in at home to a standard 120-volt outlet, known as Level One charging.
+All vehicles come with an adapter to plug the car in at home to a standard 120-volt outlet, known as Level 1 charging.
 This level provides the slowest charge, around three to five electric miles per hour.
 Even at this slow speed, however, the majority of electric vehicle owners plug in at home to refuel.

 DC Fast Charge stations provide an opportunity for a very quick charge.
 These stations are capable of charging a depleted electric vehicle’s battery to 80 percent capacity in under 30 minutes.
 DC Fast Charge stations are usually located in high-traffic public areas.
 Recently, more of these stations have been installed at gas stations across the country, where drivers can stop for a quick break while on road trips.